When to visit the vet?

 Outlook on current research

 Another important area of research is the role of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. in the development of panniculitis.
 Since the disease is often associated with autoimmune reactions, scientists are investigating the mechanisms by which the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. attacks the subcutaneousSubcutaneous means "under the skin."
-In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. fat.
-These findings could lead to more targeted immunotherapies that control inflammation more efficiently.
+In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. fat tissue.
+These insights could lead to more targeted immunotherapies that control inflammation more efficiently.